Tomás Salazar

-Tomás E. Salazar (born October 2, 1943 in Chapelle, New Mexico) is an American politician who served as a member of the New Mexico House of Representatives from January 15, 2013 to January 19, 2021.
+Tomás E. Salazar (born October 2, 1943) is an American politician who served as a member of the New Mexico House of Representatives from January 15, 2013 to December 30, 2020.

 Education

 Salazar earned a Bachelor of Science degree in mathematics from New Mexico Highlands University, his Master of Arts in the mathematics from the University of Montana, and his PhD in mathematics from the University of New Mexico.